[?] Subscribe To This Site

 Did you know that gold mining practices can be destructive too in much the same ways?

-By using recycled materials only, the need for newly mined resources are reduced, and the recycled material becomes a "renewable resource."
 This is why everyone should dig out jewelry they no longer need or want to wear, and hand it down, or have it recycled into something someone else could purchase.

 You may want to consider designing your own rings by making over old rings if you have them.
 Talk to your jeweller about this, because many people do it, and that certainly constitutes an eco-friendly piece of jewelry.